steventwheeler/kani-world-docs/docs/quick-start/4-pve.md

 stronger you can challenge higher difficulties by adding a number after the command (e.g. `?pve 3`).
 This increases the difficulty and the reward.

+It will cost you 10 scum to mount the attack, so make sure you don't make the difficulty to high as you may lose to the monster.

+See [Player vs. Environment](/docs/gameplay/pve) for more details.

 [Next: Challenge a Player](/docs/quick-start/5-pvp){: .btn .btn-blue }